bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 So we got lucky.
 And so as of the first one we're going to encounter again is block 1, 983, 702.
 So there is an old transaction out there that looks like it's at that height.
-So in theory somebody could then make a could make a coinbase transaction that's a duplicate of that old one and we don't want that so the pip 30 check the slow check is re-enabled from that hide on.
+So in theory somebody could then make a could make a `coinbase transaction` that's a duplicate of that old one and we don't want that so the BIP 30 check, the slow check, is re-enabled from that height on.
 That's annoying because that check as we said is slow, so the proposal here is to do something else that makes sure that this duplication cannot happen.
-So not just putting the height in the Coinbase but also putting something else in it.
+So not just putting the height in the `Coinbase` but also putting something else in it.
 What that something else is we don't know.
-My favorite is to make SegWit mandatory as in the SegWit commitment because every SegWit block has an OP return and followed by the hash of the witness data.
+My favorite is to make `SegWit` mandatory as in the SegWit commitment because every `SegWit` block has an `OP_RETURN` and followed by the hash of the witness data.
-And right now, if there is no transactions in a block, including if there's no segwit transactions, even in the Coinbase, well then there's no witness commitment.
+And right now, if there is no transactions in a block, including if there's no `SegWit` transactions, even in the `Coinbase`, well then there's no witness commitment.
 And so that opportunity is not present, but you could make it mandatory from off.
 Basically you could make it mandatory starting at block 1, 983, 000.
 And so people will have 20 years to upgrade.

+Speaker 0: 00:48:08

 Yeah.

+Speaker 1: 00:48:09

 But if they don't, they could accidentally mine an invalid block at that height.

+Speaker 0: 00:48:12

 Right.

+Speaker 1: 00:48:15

 There's different ways to do it.

 Speaker 0: 00:48:16